Game characterizations and lower cones in the Weihrauch degrees: Introduction

-As examples of applications of these games, Semmes found a new proof of a theorem of Jayne and Rogers characterizing the class of functions which preserve $\mathbf{\Sigma}^0_2$ under preimages, and extended this theorem to the classes characterized by the multitape and multitape eraser games, by performing a detailed analysis of the corresponding game in each case.
+As examples of applications of these games, Semmes found a new proof of a theorem of Jayne and Rogers characterizing the class of functions which preserve $\borelSigma{2}$ under preimages and extended this theorem to the classes characterized by the multitape and multitape eraser games, by performing a detailed analysis of the corresponding game in each case.

+Given the success of such game characterizations, in \cite{andretta_SLO} Andretta raised the question of which classes of functions admit a characterization by a suitable game.
+Significant progress towards an answer was made by Motto Ros in \cite{mottoros_game}: Starting from a general definition of a reduction game, he shows how to construct new games from existing ones in ways that mirror the typical constructions of classes of functions (e.g., piecewise definitions, composition, pointwise limits).
+In particular, Motto Ros's results show that all the usual subclasses of the Borel functions studied in descriptive set theory admit game characterizations.

-In this work, we exhibit a very general view on how such games can characterize classes of functions.
-Just as \emph{nice} classes of sets can be understood as lower cones in the Wadge degrees, \emph{nice} classes of functions are found in the lower cones in the Weihrauch degrees.
-Weihrauch reducibility (in its modern form) was introduced by Brattka and Gherardi \cite{brattka2,brattka3} based on earlier work by Weihrauch on a reducibility between sets of functions analogous to Wadge reducibility \cite{weihrauchb,weihrauchc}.
-As an application, we use this general framework to obtain new games characterizing each Baire class $n$ for finite $n$.
+In order to study the classes of functions characterizable by games, we will use the language of Weihrauch reducibility theory.
+This reducibility (in its modern form) was introduced by Gherardi and Marcone \cite{gherardi_marcone_hahnbanach} and Brattka and Gherardi \cite{brattka_gherardi_omniscience,brattka_gherardi_boundedness} based on earlier work by Weihrauch on a reducibility between sets of functions analogous to Wadge reducibility \cite{weihrauch_discontinuity,weihrauch_TTE}.

+We will show that game characterizations and Weihrauch degrees correspond closely to each other.
+We can thus employ the results and techniques developed for Weihrauch reducibility to study function classes in descriptive set theory, and vice versa.
+In particular, we can use the algebraic structure available for Weihrauch degrees \cite{higuchi_pauly_degreestructure,brattka_pauly_algebraic} to obtain game characterizations for derived classes of functions from game characterizations for the original classes, similar to the constructions found by Motto Ros \cite{mottoros_game}.
+As a further feature of our work, we should point out that our results apply to the effective setting firsthand, and are then lifted to the continuous setting via relativization.
+They thus follow the recipe laid out by Moschovakis, e.g., in \cite[Section 3I]{moschovakis_book}.

-While the traditional scope of descriptive set theory is restricted to Polish spaces, their subsets and functions between them, these restrictions are immaterial for the approach presented here.
-Our results naturally hold for multivalued functions between represented spaces.
-As such, this work is part of a larger development to extend descriptive set theory to a more general setting, cf.~e.g.~\cite{debrecht6,pauly-descriptive-lics,pequignot,pauly-kihara-arxiv,pauly-overview-arxiv}.
+While the traditional scope of descriptive set theory is restricted to Polish spaces, their subsets, and functions between them, these restrictions are immaterial for the approach presented here.
+Our results naturally hold for multi-valued functions between represented spaces.
+As such, this work is part of a larger development to extend descriptive set theory to a more general setting, cf., e.g., \cite{debrecht_quasipolish,pauly_debrecht_dstcategory,pequignot_wadgesecondcountable,kihara_pauly_pointdegree,pauly_descriptivetheory}.